The Groundwork Daily Pillars

 • Household money systems that reduce chaos and stress.

-• Long term decisions that are aligned with purpose, not pressure.
+• Long-term decisions aligned with purpose, not pressure.

 Relationship Structure Framework

 The Relationship Structure Framework explains how connection holds when emotions shift.
 It focuses on boundaries, agreements, repair, and accountability.
-The pillar treats relationships as systems that need design, not only feelings.
+Therefore, it treats love as a system that needs design, not only feelings.

 • Boundaries as infrastructure instead of punishment.